dotm/programming_magic_book/chapter1.md

 a = 7
 a + 3
 a / 2
+a
 ```
-When you do `a + 3`, what you are doing is actually: you take a **copy** of the thing inside that box (which in the case above is 7) and then add 3 to it.
-And by copy, I mean that the variable `a` still contains the value 7 inside it.
-So, when you do `a / 2`, the `a` still 'evaluates' to 7 (the `a` variable still have the value 7 you assign to it, and you can still take it out), and you can divide it by 2.
+In `a + 3`, the `a` part before the `+ 3` is actually the Variable Call Spell: you take a **copy** of anything inside a variable (which in the case above is 7).
+The above `a + 3` then means that after you call the variable, you get the value 7, and then you add 3 to it.
+The Variable Call Spell copy anything inside a variable, and give the copy to you, which means that the variable `a` still contains the value 7 inside it.
+So, when you do `a / 2`, the `a` still 'evaluates' to 7 (the `a` variable still have the value 7, and you can still take the 7 out), and you can divide it by 2.
+The last line above just cast the Variable Call spell on the variable box `a` and do nothing to the value 7 you get from the spell.

-Why do we call the named box a variable?
+Anyway, why do we call the named box a variable?
 Because the thing inside it can vary:
 ```
 a = 7
 a = "A multi word string"